İsmailağa

 It takes its name from the İsmailağa Mosque in Fatih, Istanbul.
 It is aligned with the Naqshbandi spiritual order of Sunni Islam Sufism in the silsilah of Khalidiyya and was led by Mahmut Ustaosmanoğlu, imam of the İsmailağa Mosque from 1954 to 1996.
 It has significant influence over daily life in few streets of Fatih, the capital district of Istanbul.
 In 2006, Deniz Baykal described the whole district of Fatih as an "İsmailağa republic".
 There are communities in a number of other cities in Turkey, including Erzincan.

 Characteristics

 According to Ahmet Hakan Coşkun, the jamia requires strict Islamic-clothing, with members wearing beards, Kaftans, and shalwar trousers, and turbans of white muslin when praying.
 Women wear a face-covering Çarşaf (chador).
-A number of leading Turkish politicians are associated with the wider Naqshbandi order; Prime Minister Recep Tayyip Erdoğan is said to have links with the stricter İsmailağa branch.
+A number of leading Turkish politicians are associated with the wider Naqshbandi order; President Recep Tayyip Erdoğan is said to have links with the stricter İsmailağa branch.
 This might explain how the wire-tapping ordered by public prosecutor İlhan Cihaner in 2007 to 2009 in relation to İsmailağa included Erdoğan.